AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-17/reading-my-water-meter-in-home-assistant.md

 1. You have a CC1101

 # Wiring up the CC1101 to the ESP8266
-When you buy a component like the CC1101 you normally get a pin out diagram, either from the manufacturer or you can find one online, that looks like this:
+When you buy a component like the CC1101 you normally get a pin out diagram, either from the manufacturer or you can find one online, that looks something like this:
 ![a diagram of the CC1101 pinout](./cc1101-pinout.png "CC1101 pin out")

 The code we're going to use provided this mapping table; so attach the CC1101 accordingly: